Nathan213/RobotaPsyche/April5/README.md

 # Reading

 In the introductory scene, susan was called non-human becuase of her cold characteristic. they called her a robot.
 Why is this our perception of them?

+Follow that comment, Susan stood up from her chair — "she wasn't tall and she looked frail" — by this logic, does our perception of a robot's coldness only stem from its brain, its conciousness?
+The people in the book certainly did so.